ipython/traitlets/README.md

 ## Base Idea

-Any object you want to be configurable should inherit from `IPConfigurable.Configurable` and have class attributes that are instance `Trailets`.
+Any object you want to be configurable should inherit from `Traitlets.Configurable` and have class attributes that are instance `Trailets`.

 when creating your object, pass it either the `config=` keyword (that is a